Liquidwork/ftp_project/README.md

 This project is based on linux socket programming.
 There is no need to install any moudule before running, just compile and run by using following code:<br>

 > gcc -o ftp_server ftp_server.c <br>
 > sudo ./ftp_server <*speed_limit*> <br>

 Speed limit can be any positive integer that will limit both upload and download speed to *speed_limit* kb/s.

 ## Can I modify/fix the project?

 Of course!
-Any commit are welcomed, you can always submit a pull request! <br>
+Any relative commit are welcomed, you can always submit a pull request!
+The project has a lot to improve.
+We also welcome *BUPT* student refer our project to finish your own coursework. <br>
-We welcome you to add new functions and modify existing functions.
+Feel free to add any new function and modify existing functions.
+Adding new commands maybe is a good start. <br>